nicolasthy/nicolasthy.github.io/_posts/2016-02-26-reasons-why-chose-react.markdown

 ---
-title: 'Learning React.js: Part 1 - What is React?'
+title: 'What is React and why I started working with it'
 date: 2016-02-26 10:00:00 Z
 categories:
-- tutorial
 - react
 tags:
 - react